xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 {--------------------------------------------------------------}
 ```

 Hot dog!
-A NEARLY functional parser/translator, in only 55 lines
+A _nearly_ functional parser/translator, in only 55 lines
 of Pascal!
 The output is starting to look really useful,  if you
 continue to overlook the inefficiency,  which  I  hope  you will.
 Remember, we're not trying to produce tight code here.